What to expect at Daniel Perry's sentencing hearing

 AUSTIN, Texas — On Tuesday, a judge will decide the fate of Daniel Perry.

-Perry will return to the court room for a sentencing hearing after he was convicted for the murder of an armed protestor during the Black Lives Matters protests in July 2020.
+Perry will return to the court room for a sentencing hearing after he was convicted for the murder of an armed protestor during the social justice protests in July 2020.

 Perry faces between five and 99 years in prison.